winitzki/scall/tutorial/programming_dhall.md

 The function  will take two streams and will return a new stream that works by first letting the first stream run.
 If the first stream finishes, the second stream will start; otherwise the first stream will continue running forever.

-We can implement this behavior by choosing the seed type of the new stream as a union type that shows which stream is now running.
+We can implement this behavior by choosing the seed type of the new stream as a union type (`State`) that shows which stream is now running.

 ```dhall
 let Stream/concat : ∀(a : Type) → Stream a → Stream a → Stream a